-For the first question, 84% of the responses affirmed that students would recommend the course to another student.
-Many of the student responses mirrored this statement - "I would definitely recommend this course to a friend.
-It was a very interesting class and it was fun.
-I never dreaded going to it.
-I loved the active participation."
+For the first question, 95% of the responses affirmed that students would recommend the course to another student.
+Many of the student responses mirrored this statement - "YESSS!
+This class is very fun with an amazing professor!"
 Responses to the second question are used by individual instructors for self-evaluation with appropriate changes made to increase student engagement and success.
 The third question responses varied on the intensity of the use of Brightspace in the class.
 If instructors used it for a few things such as grades and communication, the students approved of it.
 Students used this question to voice a major concern about the wi-fi or lack of it on campus.